 General Admissions Requirements

 All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.
-Students must be employed in a licensed or regulated early learning setting to enroll in the internship program.

 Transfers